Canadian international merchandise trade

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please "contact us" to request a format other than those available.

-Canada's merchandise exports increased 3.2%, while imports declined 0.8%.
-As a result, Canada's trade balance with the world went from a deficit of $487 million in October to a surplus of $1.1 billion in November.
+Canada's merchandise exports increased 1.2% in May while imports rose 1.1%.
+As a result, Canada's trade deficit with the world narrowed from $857 million in April to $814 million in May.

 Note to readers

-Merchandise trade is one component of Canada's international balance of payments (BOP), which also includes trade in services, investment income, current transfers as well as capital and financial flows.
+Merchandise trade is one component of Canada's international balance of payments, which also includes trade in services, investment income, current transfers as well as capital and financial flows.

-Data in this release are on a BOP basis, seasonally adjusted and in current dollars.
+Data in this release are on a balance of payments basis, seasonally adjusted in current dollars.
 Constant dollars are calculated using the Laspeyres volume formula.